eisental/RedstoneChips/README.md

 A Bukkit plugin for building custom integrated redstone circuits with any number of inputs and outputs.
 This is the core RedstoneChips plugin consisting of only the essentials.
-To actually build ICs you need to download the [BasicCircuits](http://github.com/eisental/BasicCircuits) circuit package.
+To actually build ICs you need to download and install the [BasicCircuits](http://github.com/eisental/BasicCircuits) plugin.

 ![counter example circuit](/eisental/RedstoneChips/raw/master/images/decoder.png)